BII-Lab/DNSoverHTTPinGO/README.md

 1. compile ClientProxy.

-	compile ClientProxy
+	go build github.com/BII-Lab/DNSoverHTTPinGO/ClientProxy

 2. If you want to redirect all you normal DNS traffic to the proxy, configure your /etc/resolv.conf.
 Set nameserver to 127.0.0.1.(optional)

-	(TODO: configuration command)

-3.run ClientProxy.
+3.run ClientProxy to connect the ServerProxy.

+	./ClientProxy -proxy "the domain or address of ServerProxy"

+4. Note that If you want to use domain as the arg for -proxy, the code will use a default resolver 114.114.114.114:53 for the resolution of the ServerProxy domain.
+You can also specify the resolver with --dns_server with "you prefered dns resolver ip:port".

+	./ClientProxy -proxy "the domain or address of ServerProxy" -dns_server "8.8.8.8:53"

+5. For more help information, you can use -h option

-	./ClientProxy -proxy="[240c:f:1:11::66]" -support_version.
+	./ClientProxy -h

 Testing
 -------

 Make sure you have a working "dig" command.
 If you started your client side dns_proxy service on 127.0.0.1, then you should be able to say:

 	dig @127.0.0.1 www.yeti-dns.org aaaa